 Critical thinking skills

-Analyzing information, questioning assumptions, and making reasoned judgments enable teens to solve problems and make better decisions.
+Analyzing information, questioning assumptions, and making reasoned judgments enable teens to make better decisions and grow in confidence.

 Problem-solving skills